 “Nutrition is the science of how food is digested, transported, assimilated, utilized and eliminated …”

-The old saying, “You are what you eat”, may be better stated as, “You are what you can digest”.
+The old saying, “You are what you eat”, may be better stated as, “You are what you digest”.
 Digestion determines how much of a particular food will be broken down into micro-sized nutrients available for cellular nourishment.
-Digestion, however, can only occur in the presence of enzyme.
+Digestion only occurs in the presence of enzyme.

-Enzymes are biologically “alive” substances made up of protein (amino-acids) and minerals.
-They are the workhorses performing every function in the body.
-They are the “Vital Forces” pulling things apart and putting them together making them available as nutrients or eliminating them as waste.
-They are responsible for all biological, chemical/physiological and even mental functions.
+Enzymes are biologically “alive” protein/mineral elements.
+They are the workhorses performing every function in the body; pull things apart, put them together and accelerate or slow biochemical processes.
+Enzymes make food nutrients available and assist in eliminating waste.
+They are responsible for all biological, chemical, physiological and neurological functions.
 Unlike non-living catalysts in chemical reactions, enzymes are not destroyed but continue to work until they are exhausted or used up.

-Contrary to collective thought within the medical field, enzymes are not destroyed in stomach acid but rendered inactive due to the acidic pH.
-They are not denatured nor destroyed in the digestive tract.
-There is considerable research and clinical work that bears this out.
-Plant enzymes are able to work within a broad pH range of 2.0 (very acidic) to 12 (very alkaline).
-Animal based enzymes can only work within a very narrow range of 7.2 – 9 which is alkaline.
+Contrary to collective thought in the medical field, enzymes are not destroyed by stomach acid but rendered inactive.
+They are not denatured or destroyed.
+Research and clinical work verifies this.
+Plant enzymes work within a broad pH range of 2.0 (very acidic) to 12 (very alkaline).
+Animal based enzymes only work within a very narrow pH range of 7.2 – 9 which is alkaline.
 Enzymes working is compared to a lock and key system.
 The enzyme key must be an exact fit into the lock in order for reactions to occur.

 Metabolic enzymes are Produced by every cell for day to day functions – breathing, cardiovascular and immune systems, digestion and reading this page are a few examples.